afi-dev/eduplanner-preview/README.md

 Before deploying **EduPlanner**, it’s important to consider a few key factors to ensure the application works as expected.

+### Works only with schools in the Competence and Development group

+EduPlanner is available exclusively to students enrolled in schools belonging to the Compétence et Développement group.
+This is because the application relies on the specific timetabling system used by the group to retrieve and process timetable data.
+It is therefore only compatible with the structure and format of the schedules provided by these schools.

 ### Login credentials for one or more student accounts

 > [!IMPORTANT]